 CNC Hot Wire, CNC Router, RC Airplanes and 3D printing

-If you are looking to build your own aeroplanes using affordable DIY CNC machines then here is where you can find all the information you need.
+If you are looking to build your own aeroplanes using affordable DIY CNC machines then you’re in the right place.
+Here is where you can find all the information you need.
 Plans, cutting lists and recommended parts to build CNC foam cutters and CNC routers with a little bit of 3D printing as well.

 I’ve built several aeroplanes using these CNC machines to make fuselages, wings and those hard to source parts you can make with a 3D printer.

 I just enjoy building and still use more traditional methods as well.
-My very latest build is a Mig29 Park Jet and I will build some more like this.
+Check out my Mig29 Park Jet and I have an F18 on the build list.
 Simple, cheap and a real buzz to fly.

 My eBook is a How-To on building your own DIY Hot Wire CNC Foam Cutter machine which you can make some unique and amazing models.
 It’s not that expensive when you consider the prices of models.
 You don’t have to crash too many big EDF foamies to recover the costs and it’s a real buzz flying your own design.